 Prof. Victor Chang is currently a Full Professor of Data Science and Information Systems at the School of Computing, Engineering and Digital Technologies, Teesside University, Middlesbrough, UK.
 He leads the Artificial Intelligence and Information Systems Research Group at Teesside University, UK.
 He was a Senior Associate Professor, Director of Ph.D., Director of MRes and Interim Director of BSc IMIS at Xi’an Jiaotong-Liverpool University (XJTLU), Suzhou, China, between June 2016 and August 2019.
 He was an Honorary Associate Professor at the University of Liverpool.
 Previously he was a Senior Lecturer at Leeds Beckett University, UK, between Sep 2012 and May 2016.
 Within four years, he completed his Ph.D.
 (CS, Southampton) and PGCert (Higher Education, Fellow, Greenwich) while working on several projects at the same time.
 Prof Chang has been involved in funding, with a total of £14 million in Europe and Asia.
 Before becoming an academic, he has achieved 97% on average in 27 IT certifications.
 He won a European Award on Cloud Migration in 2011, IEEE Outstanding Service Award in 2015, best papers in 2012, 2015 and 2018, the 2016 European award, Outstanding Young Scientist 2017, Data Science special Award 2017, 5 INSTICC Service Awards 2017-2021, Outstanding Reviewer Awards 2018 and 2019, etc. He is a visiting scholar/Ph.D. examiner at several universities, an Editor-in-Chief of IJOCI & OJBD journals, Editor of FGCS (Oct 2014- Feb 2020) and Springer Nature Open, Associate Editor of TII & Information Fusion, founding chair of two international workshops and founding Conference Chair of IoTBDS and COMPLEXIS since the Year 2015-2016.
 He is the founding Conference Chair for FEMIB since the Year 2018-2019 and a founding Conference Chair for IIoTBDSC since 2019-2020.
 He published three books as sole authors and the editor of 2 books on Cloud Computing and related technologies.
 He has received Outstanding Reviewer Awards from several top journals and the Outstanding Editor Award from FGCS.
 He gave 26 keynotes at international conferences.
 He has pioneering work for this research and has been invited for several keynotes.
 Prof. Chang is in the top 2% of Scientists in 2017 and 2019 and is the most productive AI-based Data Scientist between 2010 and 2019.
 He is widely regarded as one of the most active and influential young scientists and experts in IoT/Data Science/Cloud/Security/AI/IS, as he has the experience to develop ten different services for multiple disciplines.

 Dr. Gary Wills is an Associate Professor in Computer Science at the University of Southampton.
 He graduated from the University of Southampton with an Honours degree in Electromechanical Engineering, and then a PhD in Industrial Hypermedia Systems.
 He is a Chartered Engineer (CEng), a member of the Institute of Engineering Technology (MIET), a member of The International Association of Privacy Professionals (IAPP), and a Principal Fellow of the Higher Educational Academy (PFHEA).
 He is also a visiting professor at the University of Cape Town and a research professor at RLabs.
 Gary's research project focus on Secure Systems Engineering and applications for industry, medicine, and education.
-Gary is qualified to undertake audits for Information Assurance (IASME and ISO27001), Cyber Essentials, GDPR readiness and Consumer IoT Security.
-Gary's research project focus on Secure Systems Engineering and applications for industry, medicine, and education.
-Gary is qualified to undertake audits for Information Assurance (IASME and ISO27001), Cyber Essentials, GDPR readiness and Consumer IoT Security.
+Gary is qualified to undertake audits for Information Assurance (IASME and ISO27001), Cyber Essentials, GDPR readiness and Consumer IoT Security..